Hayloft is in the heart of Barrington – a National Trust conservation village near the historic market town of Ilminster in south Somerset.

 - Logs for wood-burner

-Hayloft is the right-hand end of this lovely barn conversion in the historic National Trust village of Barrington.
+Hayloft is one of just four barn conversions in the historic National Trust village of Barrington.

-The garden is at the front of the cottage - fully enclosed and very sunny when the weather obliges!
+The enclosed garden is at the front of the cottage - fully enclosed and catches plenty of sunshine.

 The lawned top part of the garden is a good place to sit and enjoy a drink.